-The Construction Manager Certification Institute (CMCI) provides credentials for professional construction managers.
-As an independent administrative body of CMAA, CMCI administers the Construction Management credentialing programs.
-The Institute is governed by a Board of Governors and is comprised of CM professionals who are responsible for policies and procedures affecting criteria for professional credentials and the determination of candidate’s status enrolled in the credential programs.
+The Construction Manager Certification Institute (CMCI) provides credentials for professional construction managers (CMs).
+As an independent administrative body of CMAA, CMCI administers the construction management credentialing programs.
+The Institute is governed by a Board of Governors (BoG) and is comprised of construction management professionals who are responsible for policies and procedures affecting criteria for professional credentials and the determination of the status of candidates enrolled in the credential programs.

 Statement of Impartiality